MarcelWaldvogel/dnstemple/README.md

   minimum SOA corresponds to what `date -u +%Y%m%d00` would return.
 - `dateserial`: Uses the `YYYYMMDD00` format
 - `unixtime` (default): Uses the current second since start of the epoch
+- An integer, e.g. `1`: Use this integer as the serial number

 ## Variables